fdebrus/bmw-cardata-info-card/README.md

 <br>

-<p style="text-align: justify;">This custom card displays essential information about your Mercedes vehicle.
-It retrieves data using the Custom Component for Mercedes cars by <a href="https://github.com/ReneNulschDE">ReneNulschDE</a> available at <a href="https://github.com/ReneNulschDE/mbapi2020">mbapi2020</a>.
+<p style="text-align: justify;">This custom card displays essential information about your BMW using the <a href="https://github.com/bimmerconnected/bmw-cardata">BMW Cardata integration</a>.
+The integration is read-only, so the card focuses on presenting sensor data such as charge status, tyre pressures, preconditioning state, and driving range.
 The card features four primary buttons: Trip Data, Vehicle Status, Eco Display, and Tire Pressure.
 These buttons can be easily replaced with any Lovelace card within Home Assistant, allowing for flexible and customizable vehicle data display.</p>

 ## Features of the Card